 Acute Care Paramedic for Immediate Care Clinic - Join Our Team!

-Our Immediate Care Clinic offers prompt medical care at a moment’s notice for non-life-threatening minor illness or injuries.
+Our Immediate Care Clinic offers prompt medical care at a moment’s notice for non-life-threatening minor illnesses or injuries.
 Hours of operation in this clinic are 8:00 am to 8:00 pm.

 The Acute Care Paramedic under the direction of the designated department physician, advanced practice practitioner or charge nurse is responsible for implementing technical, basic and advanced procedures and care to pediatric and adult patients.
 The quality of care and service given will adhere to the philosophy and objectives of National Jewish Health in order to meet the healthcare needs of patients and their families.
 The Acute Care Paramedic works responsibly under the direct supervision and responsibility of the physicians performing care for patient(s) in accordance with physician's orders, policies, procedures, established standards and administrative policies.
 The Acute Care Paramedic provides emergent/urgent patient care under the direction of a physician, advanced practice provider and/or registered nurse.